jacqizee/Lo-Fi-Tetris/README.md

 ### Challenges

-The greatest challenge of this project was handling tetronimo rotation and thinking through the logic of how to create working functions.
+The greatest challenge of this project was handling tetromino rotation and thinking through the logic of how to create working functions.
 Since this was my first large project involving JavaScript, HTML, and CSS, I found I needed to allocate my time wisely to ensure I was tackling key problems for game function (like piece rotation or line clearing), rather than letting myself get distracted with styling or small features like music or theming/styling.

 ### Key Learnings

-This project helped put to practice several different element of coding, such as using classes, switch statements, control flow, and manipulating the DOM to create and update different elements.
+This project helped put to practice several different elements of coding, such as using classes, switch statements, control flow, and manipulating the DOM to create and update different elements.
 I found it very enjoyable to dig away and tackle problems piece by piece, ultimately creating a project I am quite proud of!
 The satisfaction of seeing all the different functions piece together to make a functional game was very rewarding.

 I also learned a lot about the importance of planning and pseudocode.
 I found that sometimes I would get stuck on a problem and try to tackle it right away, when really I could have benefitted from taking a step away from the code for a moment to think through the logic of a workable solution, then moving on to writing the code.